top of page

 Your Relationship With Money Develops Over Time

 Just like emotional maturity, our relationship with money develops gradually.
-It is shaped by experience, environment, circumstances and what we absorb, long before we ever make conscious financial decisions.
+It is shaped by experience, environment, circumstances, and what we absorb long before we ever make conscious financial decisions.
 In the early stages of life, money often feels tied to safety.
 Later, it may become reactive, driven by coping strategies such as avoidance, control, impulsive spending, or harsh self-criticism.
 With understanding and support, it can mature into something calmer, where money is experienced as a practical tool rather than a threat or a measure of personal worth.

-Many adults are carrying adult financial responsibilities while still operating with much earlier emotional wiring around money.
+Many adults are carrying financial responsibilities while still operating with much earlier emotional wiring around money.
 This is not a failing.
 It is simply unfinished learning.
+When this happens, money can feel exhausting, confusing, and emotionally heavy.
+What is needed is not pressure or judgement, but development.

 Why “Trying Harder” Rarely Changes Anything